Menu Close

 Subjective Experiences Beyond Visuals

-Ego dissolution involves a complete loss of personal identity and boundaries between self and environment.
+Ego dissolution involves a complete loss of personal identity.
+The boundary between self and environment disappears entirely.

 How Does DMT Affect the Brain?